rpavlov/rpavlov.com/source/2020-11-15-home-network.html.md

 date: 2020-11-15
 published: true
 ---
 I've reached the point in my life where I find home networking fun.
 It's either that or a model train set.
 The catalyst was finally setting up an Open-WRT router, which gives me options.
-The ability to put the Vodafone KabelBox modem in full bridge mode is mandatory for proper NAT resolution and to access local services from outside.
-The hosting hub is a raspberry pi with a number of additional services like nginx.
+The ability to put the Vodafone KabelBox modem in full bridge mode is mandatory for proper NAT resolution and to access local services from the outside.
+The hosting hub is a Raspberry Pi 3 with a number of additional services like nginx.

 ## Open-WRT & KabelBox